eddiemf/vue-affix/README.md

 /**
  * Checks if the plugin should be enabled/disabled based
- * on true/false, good for conditional rendering like
+ * on true/false, good for mobile when you need to disable it.
- * mobile behavior.
  *
  * @type {Boolean}
  */